WMVL: Radio Hosts

 Cool 101.7 advertises itself as "local radio, local people," and as such the station features on-air personalities predominantly from the Meadville and Crawford County area.
 The station's morning show is the only one the Crawford county listening area that begins at 5am and was hosted on weekdays for many years by Dave Hanahan, until shortly before his death on Saturday, January 23, 2016, after a two-year battle with cancer.

 "Susie Q" hosts late mornings into the early afternoon.
 Dr. Tom Arno hosts the late afternoon block from his home studio in Charleston South Carolina.
 Tom Arno remains one Meadville's most popular radio personalities despite broadcasting from another state.
 He also acts as the in-house meteorologist for Cool 101.7.
 The weekday late night block is hosted by Jenna Wagner, weekend afternoons are hosted by Tonya Vorisek and Sunday afternoons are hosted by Chuck Burkett.

 Sports Coverage

 WMVL is the sole broadcaster of many high school sports teams in the Crawford County area.
 Local football, baseball, basketball and wrestling are covered extensively throughout the year.
 In 2011 WMVL also joined in a partnership to broadcast college sports for Allegheny College, including football and basketball.
 Operations manager and sports director Chuck Stopp has been heard on the station since 1970, and continued with the station since it changed from WVCC to WMVL.
 He provides play-by-play commentary for a majority of the high school and college sports that are broadcast on the station.

-In addition, WMVL serves as an affiliate for the Motor Racing Network's NASCAR coverage.